-These the Hi Power is still a very popular firearm.
-The single action only trigger is a throwback to the classic 1911 design.
-It’s light, smooth and breaks evenly.
+The Hi Power is still a very popular firearm.
+The single-action-only trigger is a throwback to the classic 1911 design.
+It’s light, smooth, and breaks evenly.
 The reset is very short as well as tactile and audible.

-The Hi Power actually served as an inspiration for the CZ 75, another 9mm handgun on this list.
-The Hi Power has inspired dozens of different features on modern handguns and that is why it is the number 1 9mm handgun.
+The Hi Power served as an inspiration for the CZ 75, another best 9mm handgun on this list.
+The Hi Power has inspired dozens of different features on modern handguns and that is why it is on this best 9mm handgun list.

-The CZ 75 is one of most interesting designs to come out of the Soviet Union.
-Typically the Soviet Union designed firearms that functioned with little regard to aesthetics, or personality.
-The CZ 75 was one of the few that that combines function with form to make an effective and eye pleasing firearm.
+The CZ 75 is one of the most interesting designs to come out of the Czech Republic.
+Many European firearm engineers have designed firearms that functioned with little regard to aesthetics, or personality.
+The CZ 75 is often considered the best CZ pistol because it combines function with form to make an effective and eye-pleasing firearm.

 What sets the CZ 75 apart from the competition is the fact the slide rails are inside the frame.
 This positions the bore much lower than an average handgun.
-This reduce muzzle flip and makes rapid fire easier to control and more accurate.
+This reduces muzzle flip and makes rapid-fire easier to control and more accurate.

 The CZ 75 is a name attached to a large family of pistols produced by CZ.
-Like the CZ SP01, it is still a CZ 75, but it features a rail.
+Like the CZ SP01, this CZ 9mm handgun is still a CZ 75, but it features a rail.
 You are well served by any design based on the legendary CZ 75.

 The modern CZ 75 is a favorite pistol across Europe for police and military forces.
 The weapons are also a favorite among competition shooters around the world.
 The CZ 75 is a very smooth shooting pistol with very little recoil.

-The CZ 75 features an all metal frame that while heavier, does absorb recoil more so than polymer frames.
-The weapon is hammer fired and can be fired in double or single action.
+The CZ 75 features an all-metal frame that while heavier, does absorb recoil more so than polymer frames.
+The weapon is hammer-fired and can be fired in a double or single action.
 The weapon can feature either a safety or a decocker depending on your personal choice.

-One of the best features of the CZ 75 is its absolutely amazing ergonomics.
-It feels very natural in the hand, and the slim grip conceals a magazine capable of hold 16 rounds of 9mm.
-The smooth trigger pull gives you a predictable and crisp break, especially in single action.
-It’s ability to holster easily also rivals the CZ’s cousin – the 1911 with ease of carrying both IWB and OWB.
+One of the best features of the CZ 75 is its amazing ergonomics.
+It feels very natural in the hand, and the slim grip conceals a magazine capable of holding 16 rounds of 9mm.
+The smooth trigger pull gives you a predictable and crisp break, especially in a single action.
+Its ability to holster easily also rivals the CZ’s cousin – the 1911 with ease of carrying both IWB and OWB.

-For those of you that like “options,” the CZ 75 sells a conversion kit that transforms the pistol and allows it to shoot .22LR ammunition, making this an extremely versatile handgun.
+But for those of you who like “options,” the CZ 75 sells a conversion kit that transforms the pistol and allows it to shoot .22LR ammunition, making this an extremely versatile handgun.
 One of the contributors on the GunBacker.com staff has three different CZ 75’s that he swears by on a daily basis.